-Any doubt on that score could be dispelled by just listening to the executives in the European Community who fear post-1992 competition from larger and stronger and higher-tech American enterprises.
-The United States continues to possess the basic capabilities necessary to maintain leadership in many industrial areas.
+The United States possesses the basic capabilities necessary to maintain leadership in many industrial areas.
 No other nation devotes as much to basic research year in, year out.
-R & D performed in the United States each year exceeds the combined totals of Japan, West Germany, France, the United Kingdom, and Sweden.
-No other country possesses comparable capability in computers and software.
+R & D performed in the United States each year exceeds the combined totals of Japan, West Germany, France, the United Kingdom, and Sweden.6 No other country possesses comparable capability in computers and software.
 No other economy has the depth, breadth, or scope of technical-industrial infrastructure that can translate basic discoveries into useful products and processes in a relatively short time.